-G-CO.B Understand congruence in terms of rigid motions
+G.CO.B Understand congruence in terms of rigid motion.

-G-C.J Find arc lengths and areas of sectors of circles
+G.C.B Find arc lengths and areas of sectors of circles.

 S-CP Conditional Probability and the Rules of Probability

-S-CP.F Understand independence and conditional probability and use them to interpret data
+SP.CP.A Understand independence and conditional probability and use them to interpret data.
+(M)

-S.CP.4 Construct and interpret two-way frequency tables of data when two categories are associated with each object being classified.
-Use the two-way table as a sample space to decide if events are independent and to approximate conditional probabilities.
+M.SP.CP.A.4 Represent data from two categorical variables using two-way frequency tables and/or venn diagrams.
+Interpret the representation when two categories are associated with each object being classified.
+Use the representation as a sample space to decide if events are independent and to approximate conditional probabilities.